zhiqiangxu/mondis/README.md

-# kvrpc ≈ redis + mongodb
+# mondis ≈ mongodb + redis

-`kvrpc` aimed to be a universal rpc layer for any key value database, but as it evolves, `kvrpc` now also aims to bridge the gap between a document-oriented database and a key value database!
+`mondis` started as `kvrpc` to be a universal rpc layer for any key value database, but as it evolves, `mondis` now also aims to bridge the gap between a document-oriented database and a key value database!

 ## Features: